mahmoudimus/ac/README.txt

-Atlassian Remote Apps Plugin is a plugin that supports a type of plugin called a Remote App.
+Atlassian Remotable Plugins Plugin is a plugin that supports a type of plugin called a Remotable Plugin.

 https://remoteapps.jira.com/wiki/display/ARA

-When getting started developing the Atlassian Remote Apps plugin, these commands will come in handy.
+When getting started developing the Atlassian Remotable Plugins plugin, these commands will come in handy.
 You may need to run a 'mvn install' from the project directory first before running these commands in the '/plugin' directory.
 Make sure to use Maven 2.1.0, the version that ships with and is supported by the Atlassian Plugin SDK.